kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## Scope of this Article

 Jailkit is a robust program.
-However, this article is limited to a specific situation where a server administrator wishes to grant some users shell access, but aims to contain users' files (e.g. web or app) in a `chroot` jail; so that users can do what they wish with their content, without exposing the rest of the server to the risk of breakage.
+This article, however, is limited to the scenario where a server administrator wishes to grant some users shell access, but aims to contain users' files (e.g. web or app) in a `chroot` jail; so that users can do what they wish with their content, without exposing the rest of the server to the risk of breakage.

-As will become evident as you work through the rest of this article, there is *much* more that one can do with Jailkit.
-Once you become comfortable with the basic concepts of a `chroot` jail and Jailkit's utilities, dive-in to the various HowTos published on the Jailkit website.
+As will become evident, as you work through this article, there is *much* more that one can do with Jailkit.
+Once you become comfortable with the basic concepts of a `chroot` jail and Jailkit's utilities, you are encouraged to explore the various HowTos published on the Jailkit website.

 ## Prerequisites